gmt-china/sitepreview/README.md

 The [`cleanup.yml`](.github/workflows/cleanup.yaml) workflow runs daily to:

 1. Delete the documentation if the corresponding branch was already deleted
-2. Generate an index file, which lists preview links for open PRs
+2. Generate an index file, which lists preview links for all open PRs
 3. Squash all commits into one commit to avoid increasing repository size